Batking74/AI-Application-and-Prompt-Engineering/README.md

 # AI Application and Prompt Engineering

-This is an AI Powered Tech Assistant Application that uses Transformer Models/Large Language Models to generate an output based on the users prompt.
+An AI-powered tech assistant application utilizing Transformer Models/Large Language Models to generate responses based on user prompts.
+The application harnesses advanced language processing capabilities to provide dynamic and contextually relevant outputs.

 ## Technologies Used